-If the low side on-time on one phase $t{BLHICURX}$ is too low, a current measurement is not possible.
-The TMC603 automatically does not sample the current if the minimum low side-on time is not met.
+If the low side on-time on one phase $t{BLHICURX}$ is too short, a current measurement is not possible.
+The TMC603 automatically does not sample the current if the minimum low side-on time requirement is not met.
 This condition can arise in normal operation, e.g. due to the commutation angle defined by a sine commutation chopper scheme.
 The respective CURx output then does not reflect the phase current.
 Thus, the CURx output of a phase should be ignored, if the on-time falls below the minimum low side on-time for current measurement (please refer to maximum limit).
-The correct current value can easily be calculated from the difference of the remaining two current measurements.
+The correct current value can easily be calculated using the difference of the remaining two current measurements.
+This results from the fact that the sum of all three currents equals zero $(I_U+I_V+I_W=0)$.
+This way, all motor currents are always known from the measurement of two phase currents.
+It is important to know all three phase currents for a sine commutated motor.
+For block commutation, there is always one low side active and the full current can be seen at this low side.